WhatTheFuzz/joyner-document-format/README.md

 To install the XeLaTeX, run the following commands:
 ```
 sudo apt-get install texlive-xetex
+sudo apt-get install latexmk
 ```

 ### MacOS
 Install XeLaTeX [here](http://www.tug.org/mactex/index.html).

 ### Windows
-I currently don't have a method of testing this on Windows.
+I currently don't have a method of testing this on Windows but I can't recommend [Overleaf](https://www.overleaf.com/) enough.
+I personally use this even on my Mac.

 ## Installation and Usage
 Within a terminal: